modifyhq/gatsby-aws-example/README.md

 The following steps assume you have a Modify team with the slug `my-team`.

-Create a new workspace with the slug `gatsby-demo`.
+Create a new workspace with the slug `gatsby-demo` and base branch ID `master`.

-Create a new Modify connector in your workspace with the slug `docs` and protected access mode.
+Create a new Modify connector in your workspace called `docs` with `Editable` access mode.

-Create a new workspace branch (e.g `develop`) in order to make changes.

 Add a file to the connector called `/gatsby/hello-world/index.md` with the following content:
 ```